 APA International Learning Partner Program

 Initiated in 2012, the APA International Learning Partner Program is designed to promote an understanding of psychology and psychological issues in countries outside the United States.
-The goal is to develop opportunities for international exchange and mutual learning.
+The program advances these goals through international collaboration in research, education and scholarship.